-In April 2012, the U.S. Trade Representative, in announcing Uzbekistan's retention on the Watch List, noted ongoing concerns "regarding the lack of copyright protection for pre-existing works and for U.S. and foreign sound recordings" and the need to join the Berne Convention, the Geneva Phonograms Convention (both obligations of the 1994 United States-Uzbekistan Trade Agreement), and the WIPO Internet Treaties.
-"Uzbekistan should also increase penalties for IPR violations and ensure that its law enforcement authorities have ex officio authority to initiate investigations and enforcement actions."
-The statement did also note (with optimism) the establishment of a new Agency for Intellectual Property intended to "improve the enforcement of IPR laws."
+On May 1, 2013, the U.S. Trade Representative, in announcing Uzbekistan's retention on the Watch List, noted ongoing concerns and the need to immediately "address longstanding deficiencies" including by: joining the Geneva Phonograms Convention; removing the Article 18 Berne reservation (both obligations of the 1994 United States-Uzbekistan Trade Agreement); joining the WIPO Internet treaties; and taking "legislative action to provide adequate copyright protection for foreign sound recordings."
+Further, USTR said Uzbekistan should also "increase penalties for IPR violations and ensure that its law enforcement authorities have ex officio authority to initiate investigations and enforcement actions" and to "allocate more resources to IPR enforcement," including at the border.

-As a result of its ongoing failures to improve its IPR regime, IIPA continues to recommend that the U.S. Government should deny Uzbekistan trade benefits and preferences including its eligibility to participate in the Generalized System of Preferences (GSP) program, because Uzbekistan is not providing the statutorily mandated "adequate and effective" copyright protection and enforcement under its present IPR regime.
+As a result of its ongoing failures to improve its IPR regime, IIPA continues to recommend that the U.S. Government should deny Uzbekistan trade benefits and preferences, including its eligibility to participate in the Generalized System of Preferences (GSP) program (once that program is re-authorized), because Uzbekistan is not providing "adequate and effective" copyright protection and enforcement under its present IPR regime.